Ameliasks/dms1_blog/posts/seventeen-blog-post.md

 ## :rainbow: If you're curious...

-I thought I could end it off by explaining some of the more intricate details behind the project.
+I thought I could end off this blog post by explaining some of the more intricate details behind the project.